dannewoo/creativecode/README.md

 Week 2: Forms, Shapes and Variables

-Week 3: Patterns and Computational Color
+Week 3: Computational Color and Export

-Week 4: Decisions, Randomization and Export (PDF and PNG)
+Week 4: Repetition, Decisions and Randomization

 Week 5: Typography and Geomerative